Notes from the Motherfield LIVE FAQs

 The Motherfield is open to those who wish to tell a story related to motherhood and who self-identify as a mother in one way or another, to those who claim the title as they see it fits them.
-Storytellers typically come to the project by recommendation from participants, audiences, the KPI team, and community.
+Storytellers typically come to the project by recommendation from participants, from audiences, the KPI team, and the community.

 Q: I have adult children.
 Are you looking for stories from womxn with young children?